lucasquemelli/Star_Jeans/README.md

 2. How many different types of jeans and colors should we choose?
 3. What raw materials should we choose to make the jeans?

+The main Star Jeans competitors are the American enterpises H&M and Macys.

 # 2. Business Assumptions (Formulated Hypothesis)

 **Asumptions (hypothesis)** were formulated in order to be tested.

 # 3. Solution Strategy

+**Step 01 - Database:** creating a database containing informations such as prices, types, raw materials, color and collection time.

+**Step 02 - Schema:** defining the table schema (columns).

+**Step 03 - Infrastructure:** defining the infrastructure (database, csv, API, etc).

+**Step 04 - Datapipeline:** creating a datapipeline to extract, transform and load the data.

+**Step 05 - Descriptive Statistics:** Calculating the competitors descriptive statistics related to the price per type, raw material, color and collection time.

 # 4. Top 3 Data Insights